Domestic Battery Defense Lawyers in Hamilton County, Indiana

-Criminal charges of domestic battery, also known as domestic violence, in Indiana carry stiff consequences and often include an order of protection issued by the Court.
+Criminal charges of domestic battery, also known as domestic violence, in Indiana, carry stiff consequences and often include a no-contact order or an order of protection issued by the Court.
 If convicted of domestic battery in Indiana the defendant faces jail, or even prison, in addition to anger management classes, therapy and hefty fines.

-Indiana Code 31-9-2-42 states “Domestic or family violence" means, except for an act of self defense, the occurrence of one (1) or more of the following acts committed by a family or household member:
+Indiana Code 31-9-2-42 provides a more detailed definition “Domestic or family violence" means, except for an act of self-defense, the occurrence of one (1) or more of the following acts committed by a family or household member:

 (1) Attempting to cause, threatening to cause, or causing physical harm to another family or household member without legal justification.